 Choose fat-free options for items like sour cream or cream of mushroom.

 Top casseroles with almonds instead of fried onions or candied pecans or marshmallows.

 If you have diabetes, try to substitute artificial sweeteners, such as Splenda, for your baked goods.

 Try a skinless turkey.
 Removing the skin decreases the amount of fat and cholesterol.

 Looking for more nutritious recipes?
 Visit The Healthy Team for delicious and simple recipes you can make in your own kitchen.

-The TGMC Healthy Lifestyle Center and Cannata's partnered to create The Healthy Team to empowers the community to live healthier, more productive lifestyles.
+The TGMC Healthy Lifestyles Center and Cannata's have partnered to create The Healthy Team.
+A partnership dedicated to empowering the community to live healthier, more productive lives.